tiagopereira/ast4310_h21/docs/projects.md

 ## Overview

-There are a total of six projects, to be handed in at different times and with a different weight on the final grade, as listed below.
+There are a total of five projects, to be handed in at different times and with a different weight on the final grade, as listed below.

 |        | Deadline          | Weight  |  Topic  |
 | ------------- |:-------------:| :----:|:---|